danwallach/travis-activate/README.md

 7) Edit the `githubProject` string to reflect your project's name (e.g., for `https://github.com/RiceComp215`, the project name is `RiceComp215`).
-You should also specify a suitable regular expression in `repoRegex`, specifying which repos you want to include.
+You should also write a suitable regular expression in `repoRegex`, specifying which repos you want to include.
 Non-matching repos will be ignored.